mills32/CUTE_DEMO-MS-DOS/readme.md

   -Dental Plan: Again two faked layers (palette cycles + hardware scroll).

-  -Under the sea: I couldn't make a scanline wave effect so I just compiled some line/vector animations in assembly.
+  -Plasma: I couldn't make a scanline wave effect so I created this plasma.
+It uses a pre rendered texture in a a special way, so that the cycling   palette creates the plasma effect.

   -Castle: Just a pre rendered image with colours placed carefully to fake the rotation.

   -Rotozoom: A real software rotozoom in assembly, thanks to people in Vintage Computer Federation.
+Uses double buffer to avoid garbaje on 8086.

-  -Boat: A cute boat drawn using software blitter + assembly vector drawing + hardware scrolling/window.
+  -Boat: A cute boat drawn using: software blitter + assembly vector drawing + hardware scrolling + Hardware window.

   -Chips: a neat hardware scroll with two sprites and some palette cycling.

-  -Parallax: This draws a big low res sprite, and fakes parallax using palette cycles + hardware scrolling.
+  -Parallax: This draws a big low res rocket, and fakes parallax using palette cycles + hardware scrolling.

   -Credits: Nothing special, palette cycles + hardware scrolling.